gabeztaylor/gabeztaylor.github.io/docs/Fighting.md

 > "Hey pussy, are you still there?" - Jon Jones

 I have had two bouts under the [Caged Aggression Promotion](http://www.cagedaggressionevents.com/home.html).
-I barely won both of fights by clamping down a Kimura after getting my ass beat for the majority of the time spent in the octogon.
+Below is one.

 {% include youtube.html id="MpsP5vWX2l8" %}